 We also host yearly workshops for members as well as convene events in association with Melbourne International Film Festival and the St Kilda Film Festival.
 Check out our upcoming events on our Facebook Group.

-The WA Committee works closely with practitioners, industry and Screenwest to promote screenwriting and screenwriters in WA.
-If you would like to advance your writing career and access opportunities available through the AWG in WA please contact email@example.com.
+The WA Committee works closely with practitioners, industry and Screenwest to promote screen and stage writing and writers in WA.

 The Australian Writers’ Guild has a committee to support writers working in interactive media.
 The Games & Interactive Advisory Committee (GIAC) is dedicated to establishing the priorities of one of Australia’s fastest-growing creative industries.
 The committee draws its membership from across the sector.
 More information about GIAC can be found here.